yevgeniyvaleyev/comfy-auth/README.md

 - `isUniqueEmail` _async_ validator which does an API call to check whether entered email is already registered;

 ## Authentication
-It is only possible
-You can only login by email used in sign up form and password (random).
+It is only possible to login by email used in sign up form and password (random).
 The Authentication is made for demonstration purpose and does not contain real API which would allow real secure authentication.
+Protection of certain routes of the application is done by authentication guards and authentication service.

 ## Mock API
 To make this application as close as possible to production ready state it was decided to use request interceptor to emulate missing APIs.